 From Cottage Industry to Commercial Enterprise

-Hawaii Ag & Culinary Alliance’s® (HACA) ChefZone Presents From Cottage Industry to Commercial Enterprise Program is aimed at cultivating the next generation of Hawaii’s value-added entrepreneurs in partnership with Leeward Community College (Leeward CC) and the Wahiawa Value-Added Product Development Center (WVAPDC).
-30 local entrepreneurs utilizing Hawaii-grown, raised or caught ingredients have been selected to incubate their cottage industry, consumer packaged good (CPG) or value-added products with guidance from industry experts to establish their new food businesses.
+Hawaii Ag & Culinary Alliance (HACA) invites you to participate in the From Cottage Industry to Commercial Enterprise Program aimed at cultivating the next generation of Hawaii’s value-added entrepreneurs in partnership with Leeward Community College (Leeward CC) and the Wahiawa Value-Added Product Development Center (WVAPDC), in cooperation with the State of Hawaii.
+A cohort of 15 local entrepreneurs utilizing Hawaii-grown, raised or caught ingredients will be selected to incubate their cottage industry, consumer packaged good (CPG) or value-added products with guidance from industry experts to establish their new food businesses.

-As part of the HACA program, each entrepreneur received a scholarship to Leeward CC’s new 12-week Aina to Makeke course developed to bring food products to market and build successful food businesses.
-Featuring industry experts and guest speakers, with opportunities for one-on-one individual coaching, participants complete the program with a comprehensive business plan, presentation and pitch to start and scale your food product.
+As part of the HACA program, each entrepreneur will receive a scholarship to Leeward CC’s 12-week Aina to Makeke course, developed to bring food products to market and build successful food businesses.
+Whether you have a food product idea, are in the testing phase or are already selling out of your home, this course is designed to provide the fundamentals to building your food business.
+Featuring industry experts and guest speakers, with opportunities for one-on-one individual coaching, you’ll complete the program with a comprehensive business plan, presentation and pitch to start and scale your food product.

 Please contact [email protected] if you have any questions.

-- Scholarship to Leeward CC’s 12-week food product course from May 1 – July 19, 2023 (includes tuition, books, supplies, and course fees)
+- Scholarship to Leeward CC’s 12-week Aina to Makeke course from March 12 – May 23, 2024 (includes tuition, books, supplies, and course fees)

-- Mentor sessions with industry leaders, celebrity chefs and other food & beverage professionals
+- Mentor Speaker Series with industry leaders, celebrity chefs and other food & beverage professionals

 - Must be based in Hawaii and 18 years of age or older